seeingnft/teia-/Interactive-OBJKTs.md

 # About

-Hit et nunc enables you to publish web-based interactive and generative artworks by uploading a zip archive.
-If you're starting on a new project, have a look at our starter [templates](https://github.com/hicetnunc2000/hicetnunc/tree/main/templates).
+Teia enables you to publish web-based interactive and generative artworks by uploading a zip archive.
+If you're starting on a new project, have a look at our starter [templates](https://github.com/teia-community/teia-ui/tree/main/templates).
 The following guide walks you through the process of minting your first interactive OBJKT.

 # Getting Started